projectestac/check-list/.devilbox/README.md

 To set-up the development services for CheckList with DevilBox:

 - [Install Devilbox](https://devilbox.readthedocs.io/en/latest/) on your computer and take the time to familiarize yourself with it.
-Sure it will be a good investment of time!

 - Configure your `.env` file.
 We use Apache 2.4, PHP 7.1 (with NodeJS 8.x included in the PHP container) and MySQL 8.0, but you can try with other versions as well.